BenjaminRCooper/stratobooster/site/content/_index.md

-    - ourStoryText: '- Create a Space Launch System for Femto/ Pico Payloads and Satellites '
+    - ourStoryText: '- Create a Space Launch System for Femto/ Pico Payloads and satellites '
     - ourStoryText: >-
-        - Make Small Satellite Operators the Priority, when currently they are secondary
+        - Make small satellite operators the priority, when currently they are secondary
     - ourStoryText: |
-        - Make Space Accessible to the Many
+        - Make space accessible to the many
     - ourStoryText: >
-        - Help schools and institutions conduct afford space missions and promote STEM throughout.
+        - Help schools and institutions conduct affordable space missions and promote STEM throughout.
   heading: The StratoBooster Story
   intro: >-